 Requirements for the Undergraduate Minor in Statistics

-- Intermediate Level Course: Complete one course from STAT 301 or 326
+- Intermediate Level Course: Complete one course from: STAT 301 or STAT 326

 The specific courses chosen to fulfill the requirements of the minor will depend on your major(s) and interests.
-Course descriptions can be found here.
-In choosing courses to complete your minor, please pay close attention to course prerequisites.
+Your academic advisor(s) and professors in your major(s) can assist you in selecting appropriate electives.
+In choosing courses to complete your minor, please see the course descriptions here and make sure to pay close attention to course prerequisites.